gavinelder/gosal/README.md

 ## Dependencies

-Gosal uses [dep](https://github.com/golang/dep#current-status) to manage external dependencies.
+Gosal uses [go mod](https://github.com/golang/dep#current-status) to manage external dependencies.
 Run `make deps` to install/update the required dependencies.
 After adding a new dependency, run `dep ensure -update`, which will update the Gopkg.lock file.
 See [Adding a dependency](https://github.com/golang/dep#adding-a-dependency) for more.

 ## Formatting your code